-If True, the window connection shuts down when the object is deleted blink() Blink multiple frames.
-Continued on next page tinued from previous page close() Close the window. cmap([color, load, invert, save, filename]) Set the color map table to something else, using a de- fined list of options. contour_load() Load a file with contour information. crosshair(kwargs) Control the current position of the crosshair in the frame. cursor(kwargs) Move the cursor in the current frame to the specified image pixel. disp_header() Display the fits header for the current data. embed([width, height]) Embed the current window into the notebook. frame() Convenience function to report frames. get_data() Return a numpy array of the data displayed in the cur- rent frame get_filename() Return the filename currently associated with the data get_frame_info() Return more explicit information about the data in cur- rent frame. get_header() Return current fits header as string, None if there's a problem. get_image() Return the AstroImage instance for the data in the viewer get_slice_info() Return the slice tuple that is currently displayed. get_viewer_info() Return a dictionary of information about all frames with data grab() grid(args, kwargs) Turn the grid display on and off. hideme() Lower the display window in prededence. iscube() Return whether a cube image is displayed in the current frame. load_fits([fname, extver]) Load fits image to current frame. load_mef_as_cube(args, kwargs) Load a Mult-Extension-Fits image one frame as a cube. load_mef_as_multi(args, kwargs) Load a Mult-Extension-Fits image into multiple frames. load_region(args, kwargs) Load regions from a file which uses standard formatting. load_rgb(args, kwargs) Load three images into a frame, each one for a different color. make_region(args, kwargs) make an input reg file with [x,y,comment] to a standard reg file. mark_region_from_array(args, kwargs) Mark regions on the viewer with a list of tuples as input. match(kwargs) Match all other frames to the current frame. nancolor(kwargs) Set the not-a-number (Nan) color. panto_image(x, y) Change to x,y physical image coordinates. panto_wcs(x, y[, system]) Pan to wcs location coordinates in image readcursor() Returns image coordinate postion and key pressed. rotate([value]) Rotate the current frame (in degrees). save_header(args, kwargs) Save the header of the current image to a file. save_regions(args, kwargs) Save the displayed regions on the current window to a file. save_rgb(args, kwargs) Save an rgb image frame that is displayed as an MEF fits file. scale([scale]) Scale the image intensity, zscale is used as the default.
+blink() Blink multiple frames. close() Close the window. cmap([color, load, invert, save, filename]) Set the color map table to something else, using a defined list of options. contour_load() Load a file with contour information. crosshair(kwargs) Control the current position of the crosshair in the frame. cursor(kwargs) Move the cursor in the current frame to the specified image pixel. disp_header() Display the fits header for the current data. embed([width, height]) Embed the current window into the notebook. frame() Convenience function to report frames. get_data() Return a numpy array of the data displayed in the current frame get_filename() Return the filename currently associated with the data get_frame_info() Return more explicit information about the data in current frame. get_header() Return current fits header as string, None if there's a problem. get_image() Return the AstroImage instance for the data in the viewer De de die de get_slice_info() Return the slice tuple that is currently displayed. get_viewer_info() Return a dictionary of information about all frames with data grab() grid(args, kwargs) Turn the grid display on and off. hideme() Lower the display window in prededence. iscube() Return whether a cube image is displayed in the current frame. load_fits([fname, extver]) Load fits image to current frame. load_mef_as_cube(args, kwargs) Load a Mult-Extension-Fits image one frame as a cube. load_mef_as_multi(args, kwargs) Load a Mult-Extension-Fits image into multiple frames. load_region(args, kwargs) Load regions from a file which uses standard formatting. load_rgb(args, kwargs) Load three images into a frame, each one for a different color. make_region(args, kwargs) make an input reg file with [x,y,comment] to a standard reg file. make_region(args, kwargs) mark_region_from_array(args, kwargs) · · · · · · · · · · · · · · · · · · dard reg file.
+Mark regions on the viewer with a list of tuples as mark_region_from_array(args, kwargs) dard reg file.
+Mark regions on the viewer with a list of tuples as input. mark_region_from_array(args, kwargs) match(kwargs) dard reg file.
+Mark regions on the viewer with a list of tuples as input.
+Match all other frames to the current frame. mark_region_from_array(args, kwargs) match(kwargs) nancolor(kwargs) panto_image(x, y) dard reg file.
+Mark regions on the viewer with a list of tuples as input.
+Match all other frames to the current frame.
+Set the not-a-number (Nan) color. mark_region_from_array(args, kwargs) match(kwargs) nancolor(kwargs) dard reg file.
+Mark regions on the viewer with a list of tuples as input.
+Match all other frames to the current frame.
+Set the not-a-number (Nan) color.
+Change to x,y physical image coordinates.